Alexander Fleming Biomedical Sciences Research Center: Main areas of research

+Animal models

 Fleming's researchers have established transgenic animal models for rheumatoid arthritis, inflammatory bowel disease and multiple sclerosis and these models have served as a basis for multiple collaborations with the international biopharmaceutical industry in the evaluation of novel therapeutic compounds, or as tools for collaborative R&D.

+Facilities

-The Center is equipped with state-of-the-art Core Units which include: an Expression Profiling Facility, a Flow Cytometry Facility, a Protein Chemistry Lab, a Transgenics and gene targeting Unit, and a BioIT Unit, all of which serve internal collaborations, as well as external partners in academia and industry.
+The Center is equipped with Core Units which include: an Expression Profiling Facility, a Flow Cytometry Facility, a Protein Chemistry Lab, a Transgenics and gene targeting Unit, and a BioIT Unit, all of which serve internal collaborations, as well as external partners in academia and industry.
 The Center also runs an Innovation and Enterprise Unit that facilitates the protection and exploitation of the Center’s research and technologies.

+Animal House

-Fleming operates its own Animal House, which can house up to 20,000 mice and has its own complete mouse histopathology unit.
-Fleming’s Animal house (certified with ISO 9001) provides husbandry of animals and services to the biomedical research community since 2001.
-It covers an area of approximately 600 m2 within the Center and is equipped with highly automated systems that provide the best possible conditions for mouse reproduction and maintenance.
-Its main activity is the reproduction and maintenance of mice stocks either of inbred strains or genetically engineered mice, such as transgenic and knockout mouse lines, as well as chemically induced mutants developed by Fleming researchers.
-The Animal House has a capacity to house more than 20,000 mice and is currently the largest Mouse Unit in Greece in terms of number and variety of mice.
+BSRC Al. Fleming operates its own Animal House, which houses approximately 22,000 mice.
+Fleming’s Animal House provides husbandry of animals and services to the biomedical research community since 2001.
+It covers an area of approximately 900 m2 within the Center and is equipped with highly automated systems that provide the best possible conditions for mouse reproduction and maintenance.
+Its main activities include mouse hosting and supply (genetically altered mice, such as transgenic, knockout lines and chemically induced mutants developed by BSRC Al. Fleming researchers), phenotyping services, as well as education and training courses.
+The Animal House has 6 different Facilities-Units of SPF status and is currently the largest Mouse Animal House in Greece in terms of number and variety of mice.
 The Facility became a full member of EMMA in 2009.